 The Company is an investment trust and so its own direct environmental impact is minimal.
+As an externallymanaged investment trust, the Company does not have any employees or maintain any premises, nor does it undertake any manufacturing or other physical operations itself.
+All its operational functions are outsourced to third party service providers.
+Therefore, the Company has no material, direct impact on the environment or any particular community and the Company itself has no environmental, human rights, social or community policies.
 The Board of Directors consists of seven Directors, five of whom are resident in the UK, one in Canada and one in the U.S..
-The Board holds the majority of its regular meetings in the United Kingdom, with one meeting held each year in New York, and has a policy that travel, as far as possible, is minimal, thereby minimising the Company's greenhouse gas emissions.
-Further details concerning greenhouse gas emissions can be found within the Report of the Directors on page 42.
+The Board holds the majority of its regular meetings in the United Kingdom, with usually one meeting held each year in New York, and has a policy that travel, as far as possible, is minimal, thereby minimising the Company's greenhouse gas emissions.
+Further details concerning greenhouse gas emissions can be found within the Report of the Directors on page 47.
+During the Pandemic all of the Board and Committee meetings were held via video conference.
+Video conferencing has proved to be a very effective way of holding meetings.